glenjamin/babblog-royale/README.md

 - Add global hotkeys for scrolling game state
 - Show kills and wins on the UI
 - Show the scoreboard progress on the UI
-- Figure out which player is the current player and make them always blue
 - Include player tiles / HP
 - Keep track of when items get collected
 - Show the scoreboard progress on the UI
 - Show phantom tiles
-- Figure out which player is the current player and make them always blue
 - Figure out which words/bombs people played
 - Allow export/import of individual parsed games
 - Allow sharing links to games